osm2pgsql-dev/osm2pgsql-website/_manual/08-middle.md

 mechanical drives.

 The file will need approximately `8 bytes * maximum node ID`, regardless of the size of the extract.
-With current OSM data (in 2023) that's more than 80 GiB.
+With current OSM data (in 2023) that's more than 80 GB.
 As a good rule of thumb you can look at the current PBF planet file [on planet.osm.org](https://planet.openstreetmap.org/), the flat node file will probably be somewhat larger than that.